 A real situation.
 Sara’s driving license was stolen by an identity thief who was later arrested for careless driving.
-And now because of the poor driving record her license is suspended and she is at risk of losing her auto insurance.
+And now, because of the poor driving record, her license is suspended, and she is at risk of losing her auto insurance.

-- Credit identity theft – An identity thief can use your personal information to access loans, goods, or even services without paying the bills.
+An identity thief can use your personal information to access loans, goods, or even services without paying the bills.
 The unpaid bills accumulate hence leading to a poor credit report.

 So what happened if you lose your Identity to thieves?
 Below I have highlighted some of the most unique and less known consequences.

 You will agree with me that higher education has become extremely competitive today.
 And for this reason, Graduate-level programs frequently carry out background and credit checks to determine the applicant’s character.
-In most situations, admissions officers don’t have enough time to go through all the applications presented to them.
+In most situations, admissions officers don’t have enough time to go through all the applications presented.
 So, a mediocre credit report or criminal record is enough to land your application in the trash can.
 And you certainly will never know the cause.